Israel says it hopes for ties with S.Arabia, Indonesia, but no deals imminent | Business

 - Israel

-A covert visit to Saudi Arabia in November 2020 by then-Israeli Prime Minister Benjamin Netanyahu was confirmed by Israeli officials but publicly denied by Riyadh.
-Both Israel and Saudi Arabia share concerns over common foe Iran.
+A covert visit to Saudi Arabia in November 2020 by then-prime minister Benjamin Netanyahu was confirmed by Israeli officials but publicly denied by Riyadh.
+Both Israel and Saudi Arabia share concerns over their common enemy, Iran.
 Both Saudi Arabia and Indonesia condemned Israel's air strikes in Gaza during 11 days of hostilities with Palestinian militants in May 2021.
 More than 250 Palestinians were killed in Gaza.
 Rockets fired by Hamas and other militant groups killed 13 people in Israel.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)